Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Uncertainty Estimation

-Our proposed solution to this dual problem is the effective combination of two existing bootstrap schemes introduced by \citet{Chambers_Chandra2013} and \citet{Gonzalez_etal2008}.
-Addressing the problem of non-parametric generation of random components, we rely on the approach introduced by \citet{Chambers_Chandra2013}.
-One key-advantage is its leniency to potential specification errors of the covariance structure, as the extraction of the empirical residuals only depends on the correct specification of the mean behaviour function $f$ of the model.
-Solving the problem of missing unit-level population covariate data, we base the general procedure on the methodological principles of the parametric bootstrap for finite populations introduced by \citet{Gonzalez_etal2008} adapted to the estimation of domain-level means.
-This allows us to find (pseudo-)true values by generating only error components instead of simulating full bootstrap populations.
-An important step concerning the handling and resampling of empirical error components is centring and scaling them by a bias-adjusted residual variance proposed by \citet{Mendez_Lohr2011}.
-In short, the estimator of the residual variance under the MERF from Equation (\ref{MERForig}), $\hat{\sigma}^2_{\epsilon}$ is positively biased, as it includes excess uncertainty concerning the estimation of function $\hat{f}$.
+Our proposed solution to this dual problem is the combination of two existing bootstrap schemes introduced by \citet{Chambers_Chandra2013} and \citet{Gonzalez_etal2008}. \citet{Chambers_Chandra2013} address the problem of non-parametric generation of random components.
+One key-advantage is its leniency to potential specification errors of the covariance structure, as the extraction of the empirical residuals only depends on the correct specification of the mean behavior function $f$ of the model.
+To solve the problem of missing unit-level population auxiliary data, we base the general procedure on the parametric bootstrap for finite populations introduced by \citet{Gonzalez_etal2008}.
+This allows us to find (pseudo-)true values by generating only error components instead of simulating full bootstrap populations at unit-level.
+An important step concerning the handling and resampling of empirical error components is centering and scaling them by a bias-adjusted residual variance $\hat{\sigma}^2_{bc,e}$ proposed by \citet{Mendez_Lohr2011}.
+In short, the estimator of the residual variance under the MERF from Equation (\ref{MERForig}), $\hat{\sigma}^2_{e}$ is positively biased, as it includes excess uncertainty concerning the estimation of function $\hat{f}$.
 Further methodological details on the modification of the approach by \citet{Chambers_Chandra2013} for MERFs for area-level means under unit-level models are found in \citet{Krennmair_Schmid2021}.
-Note that our proposed non-parametric MSE-bootstrap algorithm works for in- and out-of sample areas.
 The steps of the proposed bootstrap are as follows: